NuytsSiegmund/BlueCarbon_RestorationTool/README.md

 ## Troubleshooting

 - Ensure all input data are in the same coordinate system
+- Ensure no <Null> data is in the data
 - Check that input layers have the required attributes
 - Data examples are available for Victorian coastline in Australia